Case #2302.0

 Abstract:

-This case study examines Dr. Anthony Fauci’s shifting guidance on face masks during the early stages of the COVID-19 pandemic and the resulting controversy over whether he misled the public for a perceived greater good—a so-called “noble lie.”
-In early 2020, Fauci and other public health officials advised against mask use by the general public, citing both doubts about efficacy and a need to preserve limited supplies for healthcare workers.
-As scientific understanding of COVID-19 evolved—particularly evidence of asymptomatic transmission and airborne spread—the CDC reversed its stance in April 2020 and recommended universal masking.
-Fauci, too, became a strong proponent of masking, but the reversal led to widespread confusion and accusations that he had manipulated public opinion.
+This case examines Dr. Anthony Fauci’s shifting guidance on face masks during the early stages of the COVID-19 pandemic and the controversy over whether he misled the public for a perceived greater good—a so-called “noble lie.”
+In early 2020, Fauci and other public health officials advised against mask use by the general public, citing uncertain efficacy and the need to preserve limited supplies for healthcare workers.
+As evidence of asymptomatic transmission and airborne spread emerged, the CDC reversed course in April 2020 and recommended universal masking, with Fauci becoming a strong proponent.
+The reversal, however, fueled public confusion and accusations of manipulation.

 Learning Objectives: